Jocelyn-JE/HeroCtrl/docs/myfindings.md

 Most common URL scheme:  <http://10.5.5.9/param1/ACTION?t=PASSWORD&p=%OPTION>

-* param1 = That defines if the action will be activated in the **camera** or **bacpac**.
-*Back in the HERO2 days, the "bacpac" was a separate WiFi unit attached to the camera*.
+* param1 = That defines if the action will be activated in the **camera** or **bacpac** *Back in the HERO2 days, the "bacpac" was a separate WiFi unit attached to the camera*
 * ACTION = A two character parameter which defines what the camera needs to do.
 Eg: `SH` for Shoot
 * OPTION: The arguments for ACTION
 * PASSWORD: The camera password.
-You can obtain it at <http://10.5.5.9/bacpac/sd> using cURL or other HTTP lib using the "GET" method.
+You can obtain it at <http://10.5.5.9/bacpac/sd> using cURL or other HTTP lib using the "GET" method

 ## Observed Behavior

-1. It seems incorrectly calling any endpoint or any invalid endpoint ie: `ZZ` returns only a `01` byte.
+1. It seems incorrectly calling any endpoint or any invalid endpoint ie: `ZZ` returns only a `01` byte
 2. In any other case, a valid endpoint returns a two byte response corresponding to the action performed.
 For example: `00 07` if we modified the FPS to 60 via `FS 07`.
-So maybe the first byte returned is the return code `00` for success and `01` for error.
+So maybe the first byte returned is the return code `00` for success and `01` for error
-3. Some endpoints return more data, for example the `sx` endpoint returns 56 bytes with the camera status.
+3. Some endpoints return more data, for example the `sx` endpoint returns 56 bytes with the camera status
-4. Some endpoints don't require an OPTION, in that case the URL should be called without the `p=%OPTION` part.
+4. Some endpoints don't require an OPTION, in that case the URL should be called without the `p=%OPTION` part

 ---